grigorye/CPUUsageGuard/README.md

 # CPUUsageGuard

-A simple tool to keep processes that load CPU for a long time.
+A simple tool to kill processes that load CPU for a long time.

 ## Usage